furllmm/donation-template-html-/README.md

 2. Host it on GitHub Pages or include it in your app.
 3. Share with your community, if you feel like it.

-## ✨ Inspired by
+## 💡 Inspiration

-🧠 This template was inspired by the style of donation platforms like "Buy Me a Coffee".
+This project is *inspired by the concept of developer support platforms* such as [Buy Me a Coffee](https://www.buymeacoffee.com), but is not affiliated with or endorsed by them in any way.

-⚠️ Not affiliated with or endorsed by Buy Me a Coffee
+We encourage freedom and self-hosted alternatives for indie devs.

 ---